 Therefore, collecting and culturing microorganisms from different spots relatively close to your land will increase the diversity of your garden’s soil microbiome.
 Additional explanation of Beneficial Indigenous Microorganisms can be found here.
 Depending on how much time you’re willing to dedicate to making a super-charged solution, you can also ferment and add any number of juices to create a highly individualized mixture.
 The Unconventional Farmer provides a thorough explanation of how to collect microbes and prepare a BIM solution at home here.

 While the concept of utilizing microbes to improve the health and vitality of your crops may seem unusual in our current age of antibacterial awareness, the truth is that our plants thrive off of the right balance of good bacteria present in their soil.
-We highly recommend visiting the Nifty Homestead to learn more about improving the symbiotic bacterial conditions in your garden.

 Understanding the Benefits of IMO

 Those of you looking for the scientific studies that prove the benefits of adding IMO to the garden soil will likely find yourselves disappointed, as there are few.
 The attention given to study of soil microbiomes has been almost non-existent until recently.
 This is especially true in terms of links between use of indigenous microorganisms and productivity in specific plants.

 Although, one notable exception is the practice of “Korean Natural Farming”, which credits indigenous microbes as the “basis to making fertile soil.”
 Centuries of practice in Asia and the growth of organic and natural farming, permaculture, and edible forestry around the world has resulted in many anecdotal testimonies to the benefits of incorporating specific microbes into your gardening and fertilization routine.